OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: DIARY STUDY: UNDERSTANDING USER QUERIES

 \subsection{Participants}

-Thirty-two participants (i.e., 14 male, 17 female, one binary) were initially recruited through an online RSVP form distributed via the X platform\footnote{https://x.com/}.
-Participants come from North America and Asia.
-Eleven participants reported using Android devices, while the remainder used iOS devices in their daily life.
-Additionally, 16 participants reported actively logging their daily lives, 13 regularly logged important events and memorable experiences, 2 logged only essential information, and one seldom logged their lives.
+32 participants (14 male, 17 female, and one non-binary) were initially recruited through an online RSVP form distributed via the X platform\footnote{https://x.com/}.
+Participants came from North America and Asia.
+11 participants reported using Android devices, while the remainder used iOS devices in their daily life.
+Additionally, 16 participants reported actively logging their daily lives, 13 regularly logged important events and memorable experiences, two logged only essential information, and one seldom logged their lives.
 While participants were compensated based on their participation (\$50 for full participation), they were not required to log a specific number queries each day or over the entire study period.
-This approach was intentional, as we did not want to pressure them into generating queries artificially.
+This approach was intentional, as we did not want to require them to generating queries artificially.